Gayatrimurali/GitHub-Advanced-Security-with-Azure-DevOps/Labs/Module4.md

  Once after the completion of the build, if you navigate to the __Code scanning__ section of __Advanced Security__.
 You find the alert is closed automatically

+## Review
+In this lab you have completed the following:

+- Setup Code Scanning
+- Reviewed Code Scanning Alert (Gain Insights)
+- Fixed the Code to resolve the alert
+- Dismissed the code scanning alerts

+Click **Next** to proceed with the next lab